webrtc/FirebaseRTC/correctedCodelab.md

     1. Create a Firebase project
         - [In the Firebase console](https://console.firebase.google.com/), click Add project, then name the Firebase project "FirebaseRTC".
         - Remember the Project ID for your Firebase project.
-        - Disable Google Analytics and create the project
             >Note: If you go to the home page of your project, you can see it in Settings > Project Settings (or look at the URL!)
+        - Disable Google Analytics
-Click Create project.
+        - Click Create project.

     The application that you're going to build uses two Firebase services available on the web:

 Cloud Firestore to save structured data on the Cloud and get instant notification when the data is updated Firebase Hosting to host and serve your static assets